M61ss/Graphics/Notes.md

 _Note_: we can set also smaller OpenGL viewport's dimensions than the GLFW's one.
 It is clear that a piece of GLFW's viewport won't be shown.

-If we want to get the viewport resizable, then we need to impplement this **callback function**:
+If we want to get the viewport resizable, then we need to implement this **callback function**:

 ```c++
 void framebuffer_size_callback(GLFWwindow* window, int width, int height)